cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 ``yarn``.
 If you set up your cluster as above, no further changes are required.

-If your cluster is not setup with these defaults, you'll need to :ref:`edit your CDAP setup <install-configuration>` once you have downloaded and installed the packages, and prior to starting services.
+If your cluster is not setup with these defaults, you'll need to :ref:`edit your CDAP setup <install-configuring-title>` once you have downloaded and installed the packages, and prior to starting services.

+.. _install-packaging:

 Packaging
 ---------